Engee documentation

 Creating Engee Function blocks with state variables

-Organisation of Engee Function block parameters
+Organizing the parameters of the Engee Function block

-The parameters of the block Engee Function can be set in different ways:
+Block Parameters Engee Function you can set it in different ways:

-• using variables from the global variable space Engee (visible in the Variables window)
+• using variables from the global variable space Engee (visible in the Variables Window)

 image_3.png